Will a UTI go away on its own?

 In the summer, because you're perspiring more, you may pee less, whereas in winter the reverse applies.
 You should also factor in your exercise level.
 (After a half marathon, I was once alarmed to find I couldn't pee for hours - before I remembered exactly how much I'd been sweating.)

-Beyond that, there are many possible factors that can disrupt your body's balance.
+Beyond that, there are many possible factors that can disrupt your body's balance and cause you to pee a lot, or not enough.
 For instance, certain medications act as diuretics, making you pee more.
 These include several common drugs for high blood pressure or kidney problems - check the list of side-effects or speak with your pharmacist if you're not sure.

 Alcohol also has a diuretic effect (along with caffeine at extremely high levels), which is why Vodka Red Bull isn't generally recommended as a mode of hydration.